Webreaper/SolisAgileManager/README.md

 this should change the behaviour to apply a zero-amp charge whenever an IOG dispatch is in progress, which should force the EV to charge from the grid, and therefore avoid the EV being charged from the house battery.

+As of Dec 2025 I added an option so you can choose whether to use the full 30-minute slot for charging the house or whether the action will end directly when the IOG smart charge period ends.

 #### How does it work?

 First, check the 'Intelligent Go Charging' checkbox in the Settings screen, and save the settings.